Mathematical foundation of nonequilibrium fluctuation-dissipation theorems for inhomogeneous diffusion processes with unbounded coefficients: The Agarwal-type FDT

-The following lemma gives the regularity of the probability densities for $X$. \begin{lemma} If the regular conditions (a) and (b) hold, then $X_t$ has a positive probability density $p_t\in H^2_{\loc}(\Rnum^d)$ with respect to the Lebesgue measure for almost all $0\leq t\leq T$.
-In particular, the stationary distribution of $X$, if it exists, must have a positive probability density $\mu\in H^2_{\loc}(\Rnum^d)$. \end{lemma}
+\begin{lemma} If the regular conditions (a) and (b) are satisfied, then $X_t$ has a positive probability density $p_t\in H^2_{\loc}(\Rnum^d)$ with respect to the Lebesgue measure for almost all $0\leq t\leq T$.
+In particular, any stationary distribution of $X$, whenever it exists, must have a positive probability density $\mu\in H^2_{\loc}(\Rnum^d)$. \end{lemma}

-\begin{proof} For any $\phi\in C_c^\infty((0,T)\times \Rnum^d)$, it follows from Ito's formula that
+\begin{proof} For any $\phi\in C_c^\infty((0,T)\times\Rnum^d)$, it follows from Ito's formula that

 Since $\nabla\phi^Ta\nabla\phi$ is bounded, we have